gustavohellwig/gh-zsh/README.md

 ```

 ## Notes
-* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date
+* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date.
 * If the text/icons look broken, make sure your terminal is using one of the Nerd fonts.
-I recommend "Merlo Nerd Font"